tjvantoll/articles/fast/article.md

 Webpack has a number of plugins that extend its capabilities, but perhaps the most useful plugin is built right into webpack itself—[UglifyJS](https://github.com/mishoo/UglifyJS2).
 As its name implies, UglifyJS compresses and minifies your JavaScript code to reduce files sizes.

-For NativeScript apps there are two advantages to using UglifyJS—first, because UglifyJS reduces the file size of JavaScript files, it’ll also reduce the file size of your app as a whole.
-Second, because UglifyJS removes dead code as it minifies your code, your app will start up faster as there will be fewer JavaScript instructions for NativeScript to parse when your app starts up.
+For NativeScript apps there are two advantages to using UglifyJS.
+First, because UglifyJS reduces the file size of JavaScript files, it’ll also reduce the file size of your app as a whole.
+Second, because UglifyJS removes dead code as it minifies your code, your app will start up faster because there will be fewer JavaScript instructions for NativeScript to parse.

 Using UglifyJS is easy too.
 To use UglifyJS as part of your NativeScript builds, all you need to do is add a `--uglify` flag to the scripts you ran earlier.
 That is, run one of the following commands.